autolab-project/autolab/docs/gui/scanning.rst

 	* **Measure the value of a Variable**.
 Right click on the desired *Variable* in the control panel and select **Measure in scan recipe** to append this step to the recipe.
 	* **Set the value of a Variable**.
 Right click on the desired *Variable* in the control panel and select **Set value in scan recipe** to append this step to the recipe.
 The variable must be numerical (integer, float or boolean value).
 To set the value, right click on the recipe step and click **Set value**.
 The user can also directly double click on the value to change it.
 	* **Execute an Action**.
 Right click on the desired *Action* in the control panel and select **Do in scan recipe** to append this step to the recipe.
-	* **Execute a Recipe**.
-Right click inside a recipe (1) to add another recipe (2) as a step.
-Each step of the recipe 2 will be executed in recipe 1 with both the value of recipe 1 and 2 parameters.

 Each recipe step must have a unique name.
 To change the name of a recipe step, right click on it and select **Rename**, or directly double click on the name to change it.
 This name will be used in the data files.